Resources for Pediatric ID and Immunization Updates for All Ages

 Mission: To provide healthcare professionals with timely, evidence-based insights into pediatric infectious diseases and immunization practices for all ages, with a special emphasis on pharmacist-specific considerations.

-Dr. Girotto is the Assistant Department Head and Clinical Professor of Pharmacy Practice.
-She is board certified in both Pediatric Pharmacy and Infectious Diseases Pharmacy and has over 20 years of experience as an educator and clinician in pediatric infectious diseases and immunizations.
+Leading this initiative is Jennifer Girotto, PharmD, BCPPS, BCIDP, Assistant Department Head and Clinical Professor of Pharmacy Practice at UConn.
+Board certified in both Pediatric Pharmacy and Infectious Diseases Pharmacy, she brings more than 20 years of experience as an educator and clinician specializing in pediatric infectious diseases and immunizations.

 How Short Can Treatment of Pediatric Urinary Tract Infections (UTIs) Go?